 Some lenders look at the type of tenants occupying the property.
-Below are a few that will be wise to take precaution on:
+Below are a few that will be wise to take precautions on:

-Students: Risk here is the partying and potential damage to the property
+Students: The risk here is the partying and potential damage to the property

 HMOs (Houses in Multiple Occupation)- Would work if the clients are professionals